QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-One lesson therefore is that the only method to obtain $\langle T^{\mu \nu} \rangle$ in strongly coupled QFTs beyond the early time limit examples is to use numerical relativity.
-Before we proceed there, a few more comments related to \Eq{eq.epsilonETbif} are in order.
-Firstly, the analysis of Ref.~\cite{Beuf:2009cx} uses regularity of the initial metric on a particular constant time slice of the bulk geometry, namely the one dictated by the coordinates chosen in \Eq{eq.bulkmetric}.
-It is therefore logically possible\footnote{One should note in this context Ref.~\cite{Jankowski:2014lna}, where initial surfaces in the bulk are akin to the ones depicted in \Fig{fig:plotinivalueinAdSCFT}, but the results are consistent with \Eq{eq.epsilonETbif}.} that there are initial metrics defined on other bulk constant time slices that give rise to energies densities of the form different than dictated by \Eq{eq.epsilonETbif}.
-Second, note that in \Eq{eq.epsilonETbif} any number of the lowest order terms can vanish and the energy density at early time can behave like, e.g., ${\cal E}{\big|}_{\tau \approx 0} \sim \tau^2$~\cite{Grumiller:2008va}.
+One lesson therefore is that the only method for obtaining $\langle T^{\mu \nu} \rangle$ in strongly coupled QFTs beyond the early time limit examples is to use numerical relativity.
+Before we proceed in that maner, a few more comments related to \Eq{eq.epsilonETbif} are in order.
+First, the analysis of Ref.~\cite{Beuf:2009cx} uses regularity of the initial metric on a particular constant time slice of the bulk geometry, namely, the one dictated by the coordinates chosen in \Eq{eq.bulkmetric}.
+It is therefore logically possible\footnote{Ref.~\cite{Jankowski:2014lna} chose initial surfaces in the bulk as in \Fig{fig:plotinivalueinAdSCFT}, with results being consistent with \Eq{eq.epsilonETbif}.} that there are initial metrics defined on other bulk constant time slices that give rise to energies densities of the form other than those dictated by \Eq{eq.epsilonETbif}.
+Second, note that in \Eq{eq.epsilonETbif} any number of the lowest order terms can vanish and the energy density at early time can behave like ${\cal E}{\big|}_{\tau \approx 0} \sim \tau^2$~\cite{Grumiller:2008va}.

-Another point to discuss about the early time physics of Bjorken flow is that there are various reasons why one may not want to start the evolution at $\tau = 0$.
+Another point is that there are various reasons why one may not want to start the evolution at $\tau = 0$.
 The most obvious one is related to creating either non-equilibrium initial states from the vacuum or thermal states, as discussed in \Fig{fig:plotinivalueinAdSCFT}.
 In these cases, the sources will need some non-zero time to act~\cite{Chesler:2009cy}.
 The other reason is more conceptual and is related to the observation that while one should not expect the infinitely strongly coupled approach to be a phenomenologically viable description at $\tau = 0$, it may become one from some $\tau > 0$ onward.
-Note that from the gravity point of view, it is far from clear that all the initial conditions set in the bulk for $\tau > 0$ are extendable to $\tau = 0$ and, as a result, one can view them as, a priori, containing richer behavior.
+Note that from the gravity point of view, it is not clear that all the initial conditions set in the bulk for $\tau > 0$ are extendable to $\tau = 0$ and, as a result, one can view them as \emph{a priori} containing richer behavior.